 NJ Special Needs Trusts and Disability Planning

-When parents can no longer care for their special needs children due to disability or death, caregiving responsibility falls on siblings, other family members, and the community.
-Expenses often increase dramatically when care previously provided by parents must instead be provided by professionals.
-The New Jersey Law Firm of Donald D. Vanarelli helps families plan for their loved ones with special needs by focusing on special needs trusts and securing available public benefits.
+When parents can no longer care for their special needs children due to disability or death, care-giving responsibility falls on siblings, other family members, and the community.
+Frequently, expenses increase dramatically when care previously provided by parents must instead be provided by professionals.
+The New Jersey Law Firm of Donald D. Vanarelli helps the disabled population through planning services focusing on special needs trusts and accessing available public benefits.

-Questions Faced by Parents of Children with Special Needs
+Questions Faced by Parents of Special Needs and Disabled Children

 1. Who will care for my disabled child when I am no longer able to do so?